Come See Us at the NC State Fair!

 Enjoy the North Carolina State Fair from Thursday, October 16th, through Sunday, October, October 26th!
-While you’re there, be sure to stop by the 94.7 QDR State Fair Studio powered by Thompson Buick GMC.
-Take a selfie with a star, visit our pop-up station swag store, and spin the (station name) and Thompson Buick GMC prize wheel – where everyone is a winner!
+While you’re there, be sure to stop by the WPTF State Fair Studio powered by Thompson Buick GMC.
+Take a selfie with a star, visit our pop-up station swag store, and spin the Curtis Media and Thompson Buick GMC prize wheel – where everyone is a winner!
 You’ll find us on the grounds of Dorton Arena – just across from the new, two-story State Fair food hall and office complex that is currently under construction.
-The 94.7 QDR State Fair Studio is powered by Thompson Buick GMC, family-owned since 1956, and conveniently located inside Raleigh’s Beltline at 2600 Wake Forest Road.
+The WPTF State Fair Studio is powered by Thompson Buick GMC, family-owned since 1956, and conveniently located inside Raleigh’s Beltline at 2600 Wake Forest Road.

 We look forward to seeing you at the N.C.
 State Fair!
 Because there’s no time like Fair time!